mgurley/inav/README.md

   </ol>
 </ol>

-## Install and configure the CAS server (Section 4)
+## Install and Configure the CAS server (Section 4)

 Optional.
 If you already have a CAS server in your institution, move on to Section 5.

 <ol>
   <li>Find the 'cas' directory in the installation package.</li>